There are now 3 possible online modes for units:

 - 12 points

-Availability Location Mode Semester 2 Oral Health Care Centre of WA (OHCWA) and Princess Margaret Hospital Multi-mode
+Availability Location Mode Non-standard teaching period Oral Health Care Centre of WA (OHCWA) and Princess Margaret Hospital Face to face

-- Students are able to (1) understand the advanced clinical aspects of Paediatric Dentistry; (2) demonstrate the diagnostic, therapeutic and management skills required of a dental specialist; and (3) provide a comprehensive examination and diagnosis of patients, as well as the management of patients.
+Students are able to (1) understand the advanced clinical aspects of Paediatric Dentistry; (2) demonstrate the diagnostic, therapeutic and management skills required of a dental specialist; (3) provide a comprehensive examination and diagnosis of patients, as well as the management of patients; (4) display professional behaviour in the educational and clinical settings,; (5) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (6) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (7) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.

 - Unit Coordinator(s)